mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 - In some setups, it's possible that Docker client uses the available system key store to store the result of `docker login`.
-In that case, it's impossible to read `~/.docker/config.json`, so you need to prepare the required base64-encoded version of `${username}:${password}` and create the Docker configuration JSON manually.
+In that case, it's impossible to read `~/.docker/config.json`, so you must prepare the required base64-encoded version of `${username}:${password}` and create the Docker configuration JSON manually.
 Open a terminal and execute the following command: